pipefunc/pipefunc/docs/source/concepts/irregular-arrays.md

 :::{admonition} What if I forget `internal_shapes`?
 :class: warning

 If `internal_shapes` is omitted (or uses a plain `?` placeholder), `pipefunc` fixes the capacity to the very first shape it encounters.
-Any later output that needs more space raises an error such as: `ValueError: Irregular output shape (2,) of function '...' (output '...') exceeds the configured internal shape (1,) used in the `mapspec` '...'`
+Any later output that needs more space raises an error such as: `ValueError: Irregular output of function '...' (output '...') exceeds internal_shape at axis 0: actual extent ... > configured ...`

 To avoid that crash, estimate the maximum size up front or pre-compute the results you plan to map over and size `internal_shapes` from their lengths.
 :::